-As an urban citizen the theme of my work is revolving around ideas that reflect our relations to urban life.
-With the multi-layered surfaces of real and imaginary maps I’m striving to grasp moments of finding our place both physically and mentally.
-As experimentation and research has been primary tools for developing ideas, labyrinth like maps with many dead-end streets has been a visual metaphor of my journey to find my own identity.
+As an urban citizen the main theme of my work revolves around ideas that reflect our relations to urban life.
+I draw inspiration from the graphical appearance of urban maps, old and new, real and imaginary.
+I regard a city’s street network as its skeleton — a foundation for features that bring people together or fling communities apart, an imprint of times showing how society uses or abuses our place of living.
+With the multi-layered surfaces of abstract maps I’m striving to grasp moments of finding our place both physically and mentally.
+Maps are imprints of our living in a system, and like labyrinths they offer a rich ground for associations, deepening our understanding of our life and circumstances.
+As the urban structure develops, widens, thickens, clots and creates subsystems in history, the cities that live within us undergo an endless and continuous evolution.
+As experimentation and research have been the primary tools for developing ideas, labyrinth like maps with many dead-end streets has been a visual metaphor of my journey to discover my own identity.